balhafni/cv/README.md

 # Image-Processing

-Some image processing projects along with windows programming!
+Some cool image processing projects along with windows programming!